NatanK2039/Restaurant/README.md

 # Restaurant

-This will be a dog friendly restaurant
+This will be a dog friendly restaurant!